 Bedding

 Wood shavings is ideal for all small animals.
-Straw and hay is suitable for rabbits and guinea pigs, however is too sharp for rats and mice - wood shavings is a more suited option.
+Straw and hay are suitable for rabbits and guinea pigs, however, is too sharp for rats and mice - wood shavings is a more suited option.
 Some of the bedding might get eaten away and might need replenishing.
 Make a nest-like area with the bedding for your rabbit to sleep.
 Clean and replace regularly to keep odour to a minimum and maintain hygiene levels.

 Exercise